Dominant England thrash New Zealand in second T20

 "We were probably a bit off with the ball, which makes it hard for our batters to chase down on that wicket.
 It's tough, chasing that score.
 You need something special."

+"Harry Brook is playing brilliantly.
+There's a lot of noise around the World Cup and him not being in that squad at the moment, but for him to just go and play the way he does - all credit must go to him.

+"There's a long time between now and when we get on the plane - you never know what can happen."

-England batter Harry Brook on BBC Two: "I try to play on instinct as much as possible and thankfully I hit a few out of the middle tonight.
+England batter Harry Brook on BBC Two: "I try to play on instinct as much as possible and thankfully I hit a few out of the middle.

 "A couple of years ago I was getting too far head of myself, thinking about playing for England and not concentrating on playing for Yorkshire.
 I just knuckled down and thankfully it's worked out."